6622-NOC

 Job Titles

-Floor clerk - retail / supermarket
+Price clerk - retail

 Education, Training and Skills

-• Some secondary school education is usually required.
+• Some secondary school education is usually required

 Education programs in B.C.